Vue vs Sling: Choosing the right service for you

 Access outside of your house

 The ability to access the content you pay for is an important part of every service.
-What do Sling and PlayStation Vue offer for accessing content outside of your house?
+In the battle of Sling TV vs PlayStation Vue, which do each have to offer for accessing content outside of your house?

 PlayStation Vue limits access outside of your home network through the PlayStation Vue app, yet it does give you options to watch content outside of your house.